nasirma-unimelb/SocialDataAnalysis/README.md

-# COMP90024-A2-a2
+# COMP90024-A2
-Social media analytics assignment group assignment
+Social media analytics group assignment

 COMP90024-A2 Semester 1 2023, The Unviersity of Melbourne